solatticus/xdl/extension/README.md

 # XDL Browser Extension

-A browser extension for downloading videos from X/Twitter with a single click.
+A browser extension for downloading videos from multiple platforms including Twitter/X, YouTube, and Rumble.

 ## ⚠️ Important Notice